oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/transaction/sign-verify.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3/src/transaction/sign-verify.ts)

-This file contains two functions that are used for transaction signing and signature verification in the Alephium project.
+This file contains two functions that are used for transaction signing and signature verification in the Oxygenium project.
 The functions are exported and can be used by other modules in the project.

 The `transactionSign` function takes in a transaction ID and a private key and returns a signature for the transaction.
 The `keyType` parameter is optional and specifies the type of key being used for signing.
 The function calls the `sign` function from the `utils` module and passes in the transaction ID, private key, and key type (if provided) as arguments.
 The `sign` function is responsible for generating the signature using the provided private key and returns it as a string.